How We Engineered Betterment’s Tax-Coordinated Portfolio™

 As an avid saver, Joe quickly reached his annual Roth IRA contribution limit of $5,500.
 Wanting to save more for his retirement, he decided to open up a Betterment taxable account, which he funded with an additional $11,000.

 Note that the contribution limits mentioned in this example are as of the time this article was published.
 Limits are subject to change from year to year, so please defer to IRS guidelines for current limits.
-You can see IRA limits here and 401(k) limits here.
+See IRA limits here and 401(k) limits.

 Joe isn’t one to take huge risks, so he opted for a moderate asset allocation of 50% stocks and 50% bonds in both his Roth IRA and taxable accounts.